JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 This will let Django know that a known directory that holds templates is at `example/templates`, and it will look there for any relevant templates.

 After that, we will add a method to `examples/views.py` so we have a way for the [Django Controller](https://docs.djangoproject.com/en/1.11/faq/general/#django-appears-to-be-a-mvc-framework-but-you-call-the-controller-the-view-and-the-view-the-template-how-come-you-don-t-use-the-standard-names) to communicate with the template.
-Edit your `views.py` so it looks like this:
+We will edit our `views.py` so it looks like this:
 ```python
 from django.shortcuts import render
 from django.http import HttpResponse